Using Glastonbury as a Metaphor for SEO

 1. Big Brands Matter

-Take a look at the top billing of the Glastonbury artists – and it is dominated by big brands like the Rolling Stones, Arctic Monkeys and Mumford & Sons.
-Do a search on Google, and likewise you will find that big well-established brands fill the top positions for many key phrases.
+Take a look at the top billing of the Glastonbury artists – and it is dominated by big brands like the Radiohead, Ed Sheeran, and the Foo Fighters.

 Your business needs to have a substantial brand, and you need to be the best player in your niche.